mattermost/mattermost-handbook/operations/research-and-development/engineering/infrastructure/vpn-cloud.md

 7. After following these steps you should be able to connect to VPN and then to resolve private DNS entries.

 ### Pritunl client

-1. Go to the [VPN server](https://pritunl.core.cloud.mattermost.com) and select **Sign in with OneLogin** Then connect with your OneLogin username and password and when prompt put the OTP (One Time Password).
+1. Go to the [VPN server](https://pritunl.core.cloud.mattermost.com) and select **Sign in with OneLogin**.
+Then connect with your OneLogin username and password and when prompt put the OTP (One Time Password).

 2. Select `Download Client` which will redirect you to download the Pritunl Client.